Sericopelma: Diagnosis

 Characters that distinguish species of the genus Sericopelma from other theraphosids found in the same localities include the following.
 The carapace is longer than wide, with a deep transverse pit (fovea) and distinct grooves radiating from it.
 The femur of the fourth leg has a dense pad of feathery (plumose) hair on the side facing away from the head of the animal (retrolateral); the metatarsus of the same leg has a divided and reduced trace of tuft-like (scopulate) hairs at the end furthest from the body.
 The first leg lacks stridulatory hairs.
 Females have spermathecae with a single lobe, expanded at the apex to form a P-shape in cross-section.
 Males lack tibial spurs and their palpal bulbs have an embolus of a characteristic shape.

 Taxonomy

 Sericopelma was initially described by Anton Ausserer in 1875 as a subgenus of Eurypelma (now Avicularia) with the type species E. rubronitens.
 It was given full generic status by Simon in 1892.
 Until the middle of the 20th century only males were known by formal descriptions.
 The genus as a whole was described in 2015 as "poorly defined".
 Confusion with genera such as Brachypelma has been frequent; two species were transferred from that genus in 2015.

 A molecular phylogenetic study in 2016 produced the cladogram shown below, showing that Sericopelma is embedded in the genus Aphonopelma, as the latter is currently circumscribed.
 It is likely that generic boundaries will change with further research.

 Species

-As of May 2022, the World Spider Catalog accepted the following species:
+As of May 2022, the World Spider Catalog accepted 14 species: